presnick/ProgramsInformationPeople/_sources/APIsWithOAuth/TwitterAPI.rst

 .. img::Figures/finishedtwitterapp.png

 The ``oauth_with_twitter.py`` code is below.
-It's lengthy, so it may be easier to open the file yourself on Canvas and examine it in Sublime Text.
+It's lengthy, so it may be easier to open the file yourself on Canvas and examine it in a code editor.

 .. sourcecode:: python